In this video,

 Create your own action, then test it out.

 Follow these same steps for each costume you make.

-The “studio logo” clones animate and hide after 4 seconds.
+The Studio Logo clones animate and hide after four seconds.

 There is one last thing to add to the project.

-Navigate to a project where you want to add the Studio Logo.
+Navigate to a project where you wanna add the Studio Logo.